 Stormwater Utility Enterprise Fund

-The Town of Wellesley is considering a Stormwater Utility Enterprise Fund similar to Wellesley’s existing water, sewer, and electric utilities, to more equitably distribute the necessary expenses that are required to meet increasing demands associated with the Town’s stormwater management program.
+The Town of Wellesley has adopted a Stormwater Utility Enterprise Fund similar to Wellesley’s existing water, sewer, and electric utilities, to more equitably distribute the necessary expenses that are required to meet increasing demands associated with the Town’s stormwater management program.
 Wellesley is facing federal requirements to reduce the amount of pollution from stormwater runoff discharging to waterways, including substantial phosphorous reduction requirements of runoff into the Charles River.
 Consequently, the Town must increase investment in stormwater infrastructure management to meet permit obligations.

 The purpose of the federal requirements is to reduce the amount of pollution from stormwater runoff discharging into waterways.
 Wellesley is in the Charles River Watershed and is required to substantially reduce phosphorous runoff into the Charles River.
 As a result, the Town must increase its investment in stormwater infrastructure management to meet these requirements.